Tedda Courtney: Rugby league

 Tedda Courtney had a remarkably long first grade career that lasted for 16 seasons.

 Courtney joined Newtown in 1908 in the professional code, moved to Wests in 1909 and the North Sydney in 1910.
 He found his club home back at Wests in 1911 where he played the next thirteen seasons, amassing over 300 games across all grades.

 He was selected on the inaugural Kangaroo tour of 1908-09 appearing in all three Tests and in a total of thirty-one games on tour on which he was the top-scoring forward with 10 tries.
 He made a second Kangaroo tour in 1911-12 in which he made twenty five match appearances.
 He played in three other Test series against Great Britain at home in 1910 and 1914 and against New Zealand in 1909, he also represented Australasia.

-On 14 June 1924 when Courtney was 38 he played in a game for Wests against Glebe alongside his son, Ed Courtney, Jr.,.
-It remains the only time a father and son combination has played together in a Sydney first grade game.
+In 1924 when Courtney was 38 he played in 2 games for Wests alongside his son, Ed Courtney, Jr., against Glebe on June 14 and against Balmain on July 5.
+These are the only times a father and son combination played together in the Sydney first grade competition.

 He is listed on the Australian Players register as Kangaroo No.37.